theGeorge123/anemi-meets-cursor/README.md

    ```bash
    npm install
    ```
+3. Copy `.env.example` to `.env` and set your variables
-3. Start the development server:
+4. Start the development server:
    ```bash
    npm run dev
    ```
-4. Open [http://localhost:5173](http://localhost:5173) in your browser
+5. Open [http://localhost:5173](http://localhost:5173) in your browser

 ## Project Structure